ThePJNinja/Chars/chars/Ember.md

 ### PERSONALITY

-- Naive but not weak-willed.
-- Cares about the safety of complete strangers over their own.
-- Suffers from the whole "Goku complex" of constantly wanting to fight stronger people.
+They're a little naive, but not at all weak-willed.
+Ember oftentimes shows a greater care about the safety of complete strangers over their own.
+They suffer from the whole "Goku complex" of constantly wanting to fight stronger people.
+(It's not a universal saiyan thing, they wouldn't have gone nearly extinct if it was, super sayians would be plentiful.)
+Their smiles are infectious.
-- Defo has ADHD

 ``` ```